oppia/oppia/.github/ISSUE_TEMPLATE/server_error_template.md

 ---
 name: Server error
-about: Report a production bug
+about: Report a production bug from the server logs
 ---
 <!--
   - Before filing a new issue, please do a quick search to check that it hasn't